ksmattingly/AR_alg_v2/README.md

 - Option to easily change AR identification parameters through the included configuration file
 - Ability to calculate IVT on native model levels in addition to constant pressure levels
 - Ability to identify ARs in the Southern Hemisphere as well as the Northern Hemisphere
-- Default behavior is to use IVT vector components for transport direction, rather than lower tropospheric mean wind vector
+- Default behavior is now to use IVT vector components for transport direction, rather than lower tropospheric mean wind vector
 - Default cutoff latitude for AR meridional transport requirement is now the Arctic / Antarctic circle (66.56&deg;N / -66.56&deg;S), rather than 70&deg;N / -70&deg;S

 To date, the algorithm has been successfully used to identify ARs in MERRA-2 and ERA5 reanalysis data.
 Please feel free to [contact me](mailto:ksmattingly@wisc.edu) if you are interested in applying the algorithm to other gridded meteorological data sources.